InfoSec4Fun/Automated-Nuclie-Scan/README.md

 # How to Execute:
 -	Download/Clone the script in your system
--	Make sure you have already installed rerequisites
+-	Make sure you have already installed prerequisites
 -	Ensure that you have target domains in target_list.txt file
 -	Run the downloded scripts